Menu

 • Loose or missing teeth — As the infection progresses and damages the tooth’s supporting structures, your pet’s teeth may become loose or fall out.

 • Tooth root abscesses — If the bacteria invade the tooth root, they can cause an infection.
 In some cases, the abscess ruptures, causing a draining tract in your pet’s face or jaw.
+This pathway forms in the skin or tissue to allow pus to drain from the infection to the surface.

 • Oro-nasal fistula — The bacteria can also tunnel through the tissue between your pet’s mouth and nose, allowing food and saliva to enter your pet’s nasal cavity, which may result in a respiratory infection.